itsjaylen/trojan/README.md

 Custom args:
-To get a icon must be ico: --icon (direct path to the icon)
+To get a icon must be ico: --icon (direct path to the icon) To force to be ran as admin use --uac-admin

 Or just use ez complier to complie
 **BROKEN ATM**